 The Vanderbilt Microfinance Club (VMC) was formed in January 2009 by Vanderbilt students Arielle Samet and Jordan Solomon.
 The mission of the organization is to bring awareness to the social entrepreneurial tool of microfinance and facilitate economic development projects linking Vanderbilt students to impoverished entrepreneurs.

-VMC has developed sustainable microenterprise programs in Kyrgyzstan and Cameroon, hosted a student trip to Panama and will soon be hosting another to Ecuador, and brought inspiring speakers to campus to tell students about economic development.
-The organization's primary focus this year has been a partnership with a nonprofit organization, the Belize Project, to establish a microenterprise program for a women's group in Belize.
+VMC has developed sustainable microenterprise programs in Kyrgyzstan and Cameroon, hosted a student trip to Panama and brought inspiring speakers to campus to tell students about economic development.

 Major Areas of Finance